 Name it, and add a code for internal reference.
-If you define a Parent User Group, the group inherits the permissions from that level.
-It also organizes it in the list you just saw.
+If you define a Parent User Group, it organizes it in the list you just saw.
 Description is just for your own reference.

 Now you will define what this user group has access to using Basic or Advanced configuration settings.

 From the User Group Quick Setup page, you can configure some basic permission settings.

 - View lets the user see that section of NeonCRM.